Homa Bay’s First Case Of COVID-19 Masqueraded As A Funeral Attendee – CS Kagwe

 “On this I want to caution truck drivers who were are informed are smuggling people from one area to another.
 I want to tell such irresponsible persons that they are lowering back our efforts.
 The enforcement agencies are there to manage the situation, not to become participants,” he said.

-According to the CS, there are people who are still flaunting the ban of movement that was announced by President Uhuru Kenyatta where movement in and out of Nairobi, Kilifi, Kwale and Mombasa that was aimed to curb the spread of COVID-19.
+According to the CS, there are people who are still flaunting the ban of movement that was announced by President Uhuru Kenyatta where movement in and out of Nairobi, Kilifi, Kwale and Mombasa were restricted aimed to curb the spread of COVID-19.

 Currently, the total confirmed COVID-19 cases are 262, 12 deaths and 60 recoveries.